explosion/spacy-transformers/README.md

 the amount of padding required.
 The configuration option `words_per_batch` controls this behaviour.
 You can set it to 0 to disable the subbatching, or set it to an integer to require a maximum limit on the number of words (including padding) per subbatch.
-The default value of 2000 words reasonably well on a Tesla V100.
+The default value of 2000 words works reasonably well on a Tesla V100.

 Many of the pretrained transformer models have a maximum sequence length.
 If a sentence is longer than the maximum, it is truncated and the affected ending